-NorthStar’s processes are based on proven and well-established principles, yet mark a significant advancement to current technology.
+Non-uranium based processes are proven and well established, yet mark a significant advancement to current technology.
 By utilizing state-of-the-art chemical processing to achieve domestic Mo-99 production without the use of any uranium target material, NorthStar’s product meets all appropriate Pharmacopeia standards for Mo-99.

-Importantly, our process provides an environmentally friendly solution for Mo-99 supply, because it produces benign and recyclable waste streams that are free of the toxic and radioactive waste associated with uranium-based production.
+Importantly, this process provides an environmentally friendly solution for Mo-99 supply, because it produces benign and recyclable waste streams that are free of the toxic and radioactive waste associated with uranium-based production.

 NorthStar’s Non-uranium Based Manufacturing Process